leandromoreira/digital_video_introduction/README.md

 # Intro

-This text will be used to provide a gentle introduction to video technology, although it's aimed to software developers / engineering we want to make it easy for anyone to learn.
+A gentle introduction to video technology, although it's aimed for software developers / engineering, we want to make it easy **for anyone to learn**.
+This idea was born during a mini workshop for newcomers to video technology.

-The idea is to introduce some video subjects with an ease to understand text (at least for developers), visual element and practical examples where is possible.
-Also, feel free to send error corrections, suggestions, grammar fixes, and etc via PRs.
+The goal is to introduce some digital video subjects with a **simple text, visual element and practical examples**, where is possible and make this knowledge available everywhere.
+Please, feel free to correct, suggest and improve it.

-There will be hands-on sections which requires you to have docker installed and this repo cloned.
+There will be **hands-on** sections which requires you to have **docker installed** and this repo cloned.

 ```bash
 git clone https://github.com/leandromoreira/introduction_video_technology.git
 cd introduction_video_technology
 ./setup.sh
 ```
+> **WARNING**: when you see a `./s/ffmpeg` or `./s/mediainfo` command, it means we're running a **containerized version** of that program, which already includes all the needed requirements.

-All the hands-on should be performed from the folder you cloned this repository, for the **jupyter examples** you must start the server `./s/start_jupyter.sh` and follow the instructions.
+All the **hands-on should be performed from the folder you cloned** this repository, for the **jupyter examples** you must start the server `./s/start_jupyter.sh` and follow the instructions.

 # Index